Before you go

 - Check national park alerts or forest service alerts.
 Do not enter closed areas as fines apply, hazards may make it unsafe for you and your insurance policies will be voided, and ecologically you may be making the situation for the environment worse.

-Take water and a bowl for your dog, and bags to pick up after them.
-Check your dog for ticks after a walk.
+- Take water and a bowl for your dog, and bags to pick up after them.